 In fact, the University of Manchester recently calculated that our combined Christmas dinners produce the same carbon footprint as a single car travelling 6,000 times around the world.

 Of course, there are also financial impacts, and each household is expected to spend at least £170 on festive food this year, despite 35 per cent of people admitting that they throw more food away at Christmas than at any other time of the year.

 As well as food, it is also important to think about the wrapping paper and packaging that we purchase, use and discard during the Christmas period.

-This year, we are expected to throw away no less than 227,000 miles of wrapping paper, enough to wrap around the Island of Jersey
+In 2016, we threw away no less than 227,000 miles of wrapping paper, enough to wrap around the Island of Jersey

 We also get through 4,500 tonnes of tin foil and 125,000 tonnes of plastic packaging during the Christmas season.

 Greenpeace recently found that as little as one kilogram of wrapping paper emits three and a half kilograms of CO2 during its production process, taking around one and a half kilograms of coal to power its production.
 This does not take into account further packaging and transportation.

 Many people have short-lived debates over buying fake or real Christmas trees, but this decision has consequences for the environment.

 Each year we buy around eight million real Christmas trees, with over five million households opting for artificial trees.

 Here is a little information about both artificial and real Christmas trees.